chawou/NumPar/README.md

   frame = pd.read_csv('ParticleSizer_data.csv')

-Also adapt the names of the columns you want to read in:
+If needed, adapt the names of the columns you want to read in:

   frame.rename(columns={'Min.
 Feret': 'Fmin'}, inplace=True)